forestdb/forestdb.org/models/bayesian-data-analysis.md

       (equal? data (thinking-plus-guessing guessing-parameter)))))
 ~~~

-This pseudo-program is saying there is some probability (or, equivalently, proportion of responses) that is attributable to response noise, or guessing;
+This pseudo-code is saying there is some probability (or, equivalently, proportion of responses) that is attributable to response noise, or guessing;
 this probability is captured by `guessing-parameter`.
 It is the amount of the data that is better captured by guessing behavior than our cognitive model predictions.
-It is simultaneously a measure of fit of your cognitive model, as well as the reliability of the data.
+Thus, the estimate of `guessing-parameter` can be thought of as a measure of the amount of data that the model can account for.

 ## Data analysis model with response noise